SciKit-Surgery/what-is-it/README.rst

 Author: Stephen Thompson

+what-is-it is a browser based game.
+It was developed primarily to study and communicate the problem of "limited field of view", how does only seeing part of an object effect our ability to identify the object?
+Limited field of view is a common problem in key hole surgery where the surgeon is only able to see a tiny part of the anatomy through a key hole camera.

-This is a browser based game, challenging the player to identify drawings taken from Google's `Quickdraw`_ data set.
+To make what-is-it playable for non surgeons we've used drawings of everyday objects taken from The from Google's `Quickdraw`_ data set.
 Each drawing is drawn by a human and correctly identified by Google's AI.

-Once you've warmed up on the full image, we introduce an image mask based on a medical ultrasound probe to make it harder.
+The game starts with complete images, and a multiple choice list from which you can select the most likely answer.
+Once you've warmed up (got 3 correct answers in a row) we introduce an image mask based on a medical ultrasound probe to make it harder.
+We used an ultrasound probe as a second aspect of the game design was to study ways to simulate ultrasound imaging for the general public.
-The intention is to examine the factors that make identification using partial visibility and noise more difficult.
 The presence of speckle type noise is often cited as a difficulty in using ultrasound imaging.

 Play it `here`_